What is Cystic Fibrosis?

 Newborn screening and genetic testing are good tools, but sometimes they result in either positive test results in patients who do not have CF (false positive) or negative test results in patients who do have CF (false negative).

-Because of this, the sweat chloride test is a safe, painless and effective way to diagnose CF. This test measures the amount of a chemical element called chloride in the sweat.
+The sweat chloride test is a safe, painless and effective way to diagnose CF. This test measures the amount of a chemical element called chloride in the sweat.
 Patients with CF have high levels of chloride in their sweat compared to those without CF.

 Why is nutrition important in Cystic Fibrosis?